Shimao Group

+In April 2024, China Construction Bank (Asia) filed a petition over Shimao's failure to repay loans of HK$1.58 billion (US$203.06 million).
+In January 2025, the company received another liquidation petition in Hong Kong high court regarding a 258 million yuan (US$35.19 million) cross-border loan.

 The group's projects have been well received by property buyers and investors in China and internationally, and they have won several awards.
 The group is headquartered in Wan Chai, Hong Kong, and Shanghai.

 History

 Shimao Property Holdings Ltd. was founded in 2001 by Chinese entrepreneur and billionaire, Hui Wing Mau.
 Hui Wing Mau's son Jason is the group's current Vice Chairman.

 The company was listed on the Stock Exchange of Hong Kong (SEHK: 813) in 2006 with an IPO price of HK $6.25 per share and an initial public offering of HK $3.72 billion, or roughly $480 million.

 In April 2022, Shimao was among stocks that were suspended from trading after missing the deadline to report annual results, due to the 2020–2022 Chinese property sector crisis.

+In April 2024, China Construction Bank (Asia) filed a liquidation petition in Hong Kong over a financial obligation amounting to HK$1,579.5 million ($201.75 million).

 Residential properties

 Shimao Property Holdings Ltd. has developed a range of residential properties in the Jiangsu and Shanghai Districts, including Shanghai, Nanjing, Suzhou, Kunshan, Hangzhou, Ningbo and Fujian province, including Xiamen, Jinjiang, and Fuzhou Minhou, which run along the eastern border of China.

 The group completed 37 projects in 2012.
 Of those projects, 11 generated revenues of over ¥1.0 billion.
 Those projects were the Changshu Shimao Center, the Fuzhou Shimao Skyscrapers, Xiamen Shimao Lakeside Garden, Hangzhou Shimao Riviera Garden, Fuzhou Minhou Shimao Dragon Bay, Shanghai Shimao Riviera Garden, Nanjing Shimao Bund New City, Suzhou Shimao Canal Scene, Kunshan Shimao East No.1, and Kunshan Shimao International City.